-A quarterly update of workforce, employment, state GCP, and exports
+A quarterly update of workforce, employment, state economic indicators, and exports

 In addition to causing a global health crisis, the COVID-19 pandemic has also shaken our economy to its core.
 In February 2020, Kentucky's economy was strong-we had a record number of job investments, record low unemployment and job creators were charging full-speed ahead as we entered a new decade.
 Of course, all of that came to a screeching halt in March when the COVID-19 pandemic paralyzed our economy.
-Very quickly, Kentucky became the state with the highest number of unemployed workers, small businesses were closing, and our workforce participation rate plummeted to the lowest in the nation.
+Very quickly, Kentucky set a record for the number of unemployment claims with more than 591,000 claims filed in 6 weeks, small businesses were closing, and our workforce participation rate plummeted to the lowest in the nation.

 As the COVID-19 vaccination becomes more readily available, we are hopeful the economy will start to get back on track, but we must keep our eye on the ball.
-The Kentucky Chamber, partnering with the University of Kentucky, will be publishing a report every three months taking a deep dive into the Commonwealth's economy as we work to rebuild, recover and get our citizens back to work.
+The Kentucky Chamber, partnering with the University of Kentucky's Center for Business and Economic Research, will be publishing a report every three months taking a deep dive into the Commonwealth's economy as we work to rebuild, recover and get our citizens back to work.
 Our goal is for these regular, quarterly reports will be to inform the public and provide a tool for lawmakers as they shape policy essential to our economic recovery.